haroldiedema/joii/readme.md

 -----

 I've seen lots of attempts from people trying to create a way of implementing object inheritance in javascript, but rarely see anything successful, unless it's bloated with an entire framework.
-If you're looking for a minimalistic, you came to the right place.
+If you're looking for a minimalistic approach, you came to the right place.

 ## Features ##